 Recommendations from our site

-“It’s such an extraordinarily vast and all-reaching book.
+“It’s the kind of book that makes me want to make superlative, hyperbolic claims, like ‘the greatest novel of the twentieth century’… It’s such an extraordinarily vast and all-reaching book.
 Much of it is set in New York, and I think one thing DeLillo does so brilliantly—and does better than anyone else—is create a sense of cross-currents and coincidence.
-Of course, Manhattan is mainly a grid system of streets, so it really serves the book’s depiction of intersecting forces and intersecting lives.
-I loved and tried to steal some of that sense of the city enabling collisions, as well as the novel’s network of signs and their resonance.
-Obviously only DeLillo can do it like DeLillo but still, us flailing awed mortals have to try.”
+Of course, Manhattan is mainly a grid system of streets, so it really serves the book’s depiction of intersecting forces and intersecting lives…It’s a mind-blowing book, everyone should read it.”
 Read more...

 Hermione Hoby on New York Novels